 - "Intelligence, calm judgement and cold rationality.
 These are the qualities required for our Cryomancers."

-The other class available to Wizards at Rank 2.
+One of the classes available to Wizards.
 Aside from the obvious—specializing in ice and cold—Cryomancers differ from Pyromancers in that their skillset is more oriented toward crowd control and area of effect spells.

 Tropes associated with Cryomancers:

 - An Ice Person: With the exception of two skills, every spell a Cryomancer knows has a chance of freezing enemies.